 These Photos Of Kit Harington & Emilia Clarke Kissing Will Have You Totally Shipping Jonerys

 OMG!
-Romantic pics from an old photo shoot of Kit Harington and Emilia Clarke kissing have resurfaced on the internet and gone totally viral.
-These photos will have you wanting ‘GoT’s Jon Snow and Daenerys together ASAP!
+Romantic pics from an old photo shoot of Kit Harington and Emilia Clarke kissing have resurfaced and gone totally viral.
+These photos will have you wanting Jon Snow and Daenerys together ASAP!

 The Game of Thrones season 7 finale is just a few days away, and these photos of Kit Harington, 30, and Emilia Clarke, 30, kissing we get you so pumped for whatever is going to happen between Jon Snow and Daenerys.
 The showrunners have confirmed that the two beloved characters are falling in love, and since there hasn’t been a Jonerys kiss yet, these kissing pics are enough to hold us over until it inevitably happens on the show.
 The photos were taken during a Game of Thrones cast shoot for Rolling Stone in 2012.
 Even then, Kit and Emilia had undeniable chemistry.